30 back-to-school craft ideas for kids

 13. Word art journal

-If you're like most families, you probably have a few magazines and newspapers lying around the living room begging to be used.
+If you're like most families, you probably have a few magazines and newspapers lying around the living room, begging to be used.
 Well, there's no better way to recycle those old magazines than to cut them up and let your child decorate their notebooks.
 What a fun idea from A Spoonful of Sugar Designs.

 This craft is deceptively simple, but it turns out great in the end.
 All it takes is an empty can of soup, some pencils and glue.
-Moms and teachers will love this special pencil vase craft from Love of Family & Home, especially when accompanied by a hand-picked bouquet.
+Parents and teachers will love this special pencil vase craft from Love of Family & Home, especially when accompanied by a hand-picked bouquet.

 19. Felt bookmark

-Make these easy and inexpensive bookmarks out of just a few pieces of felt.
+Make easy, inexpensive bookmarks out of just a few pieces of felt.
 Kids of all ages can use them for their school books or even give them out to their friends.
 Here’s a bookmark tutorial from Everything Etsy.

-Help your little diva with this adorable Mod Podge mirror that they will love to see each time they open their locker.
+Help your hip youngster make this adorable Mod Podge mirror that they will love to see each time they open their locker.

 No matter the craft you decide on, your kids will certainly enjoy the time they spend working with their hands to make a creation all their own.
-And you'll love the special one-on-one time with the little ones before you bid them adieu for the school year.
+And you'll love the special one-on-one time with the little ones before everything gets busy with a new school year.